flamingquaks/promptrek/gh-pages/user-guide.md

 Learn about the Universal Prompt Format (UPF) - the standardized YAML-based format at the heart of PrompTrek.
 Understand the schema, structure, and how to create your own universal prompts.

 ### ⚡ [Advanced Features](user-guide/advanced-features.html)
-Discover powerful features like variable substitution, conditional instructions, import systems, and multi-file configurations to create sophisticated prompt setups.
+Discover powerful features like variable substitution and multi-document configurations to create sophisticated prompt setups.

 ### 🔌 [Editor Adapters](user-guide/adapters.html)
 Comprehensive guide to all supported AI editors.
 Learn how PrompTrek generates editor-specific configurations for GitHub Copilot, Cursor, Continue, Kiro, and more.